-In the opinion of the responsible Cabinet Member, the services provided by the organisation contribute to reducing public expenditure and would otherwise be met by the taxpayer if the service was no longer provided by the organisation, or;
+In the opinion of the responsible Cabinet Member, the services provided by the organisation contribute to reducing public expenditure and would otherwise be met by the taxpayer if the service was no longer provided by the organisation.

-The organisation, in the opinion of the Cabinet Member is helping the priorities of the Council as described in its Corporate Plan to a considerable degree, and so may be awarded a DRR grant of up to 100% to a maximum of £8000.
+The organisation, in the opinion of the Cabinet Member is helping the priorities of the Council as described in its Corporate Plan to a considerable degree, and so may be awarded a DRR grant of up to 100%.